 ^{} Advisor to the President of the National Bank of Hungary.
 An earlier version of this paper was presented at the conference organized by the International Triffin Foundation on "The Fragility of the International Financial System", Louvain-la-Neuve, Belgium, September 14-15, 2000.
-I would like to thank Zsolt Darvas, Daniel Gros, Eduard Hochreiter, András Simon and János Vincze for their useful comments without implicating them.
+It was also published as CEPS Working Document No. 153 in November 2000.
+The author would like to thank Zsolt Darvas, Daniel Gros, Eduard Hochreiter, András Simon and János Vincze for their useful comments without implicating them.
 The views expressed in the paper are strictly personal and in no way commit the National Bank of Hungary.